‘The Kitchen’ Star Katie Lee Is Glowing In No-Makeup Baby Bump Pic As She Cuddles Pup Gus

 “When you’re this late in pregnancy, whatever is comfortable is what you wear.
 It’s hard being comfy with a big baby in your belly!” stated a third fan of Katie’s comfortable loungewear.

 “Gus is going to be a big brother very soon, your going to have to video his reaction to the infant crying.
-Should be interesting,” said a fourth fan.
+Should be interesting,” said a fourth admirer.